New York Emergency Room and Hospital Negligence Attorney

 Speak with a Dedicated New York Medical Malpractice and Personal Injury Lawyer

 Contact the Law Office of A. Paul Bogaty to schedule a free initial consultation regarding your hospital or emergency room negligence claim.
-You can reach Mr. Bogaty by phone at 212-481-7797, toll free at 800-230-7787 or via e-mail.
+You can reach Mr. Bogaty by phone at 212-481-7797 or via e-mail.

 All cases are handled on a contingency fee basis.
 There is no fee unless your case is successful.